Keeping sport and recreation safe

 The Human Rights Act 2019 requires Queensland public entities to act and make decisions which are compatible with the 23 human rights it protects.
 The Act makes it clear that rights can be limited but only where it is reasonable and justifiable.
 A person can make a complaint to the Queensland Human Rights Commission if their human rights have been limited by a public entity.

-The Queensland Human Rights Commission has information about trans and gender diverse participation in school sport and gender segregation in sport.
-It also has a range of resources including case studies, guides, toolkits and fact sheets.
+The Queensland Human Rights Commission has a range of resources including case studies, guides, toolkits and fact sheets.

 National Redress Scheme